Don’t Toss These 50 Things—Repurpose Them Instead!

 Now that discount and dollar stores carry cheap electric toothbrushes, you can add a modern twist to routine cleaning.
 Rapid vibration will quickly scrub out stubborn dirt, while the long handle can get to hard-to-reach places without all the elbow grease.

-Don’t miss these 20 things you should be cleaning with a toothbrush.
+These are the household items you should be cleaning with a toothbrush.

 Milk Jug Scoop